cysouw/diathesis/text/c11_infinitive.md

   (= causation: Ich sorge dafür, dass das Baby einschläft, indem ich es in den Schlaf wiege.)
 :::

 Further, as observed in the literature [@nedjalkov1976: 7; @enzinger2012: 27], the *Passivkausativ* is impossible with some verbs like *ausziehen* 'to take off' [@next a,b].
-The *Permissivkausativ* with an double accusative is no problem [@next c].
+The *Permissivkausativ* with a double accusative is no problem [@next c].
 This impossibility seems to be related to the availability of an endoreflexive diathesis (see [@sec:reflexive-accusative-drop]), but that connection has to be investigated further.
 Note that with a different object [@next d] or with a subject reflexive [@next e] this construction is perfectly possible.

 ::: ex
 a.
 Sein Sohn zieht die Jacke aus.
 b. ^* Er lässt die (eigene) Jacke von seinem Sohn ausziehen.
 c.
 Er lässt seinen Sohn die (eigene) Jacke ausziehen.
 d.
-Er lässt das Baby von deinem Sohn ausziehen.
+Er lässt das Baby von seinem Sohn ausziehen.
 d.
 Er lässt sich von seinem Sohn ausziehen.
 :::

-So, the *Passivkausativ* can only be applied to verbs that have an accusative argument.
+So the *Passivkausativ* can only be applied to verbs that have an accusative argument.
 Any additional arguments are simply retained, like a ditransitive dative [@next a] or an obligatory location [@next b].

 ::: ex
 - Ich schicke dem Jubilar einen Blumenstrauß. \
-  Sie lässt dem Jubilar einen Blumenstrauß schenken.
+  Sie lässt dem Jubilar einen Blumenstrauß schicken.
-- Ich spucke die Kerne in einer Schale. \
+- Ich spucke die Kerne in eine Schale. \
-  Sie lässt die Kerne in einer Schale spucken.
+  Sie lässt die Kerne in eine Schale spucken.
 :::

 Expanding on the fourth characteristic from above: The *Passivkausativ* is often attested with reflexive pronouns.
 These are completely transparent self-inflicting reflexive pronouns that are added after the causative diathesis is applied.
 There are three different kinds of reflexive pronouns, exemplified here with the verb *waschen* 'to wash' [@next a].

-First, after the application of the *Passivkausativ* the accusative (*den Teller*) can be replaced by a self-inflicting reflexive pronoun [@next b].
-This accusative pronoun (*mich*) is clearly a self-inflicting reflexive pronoun because it can be negated as *nicht nur mich* [@next c] and it can be syntactically stressed as *nur mich selbst* [@next d].
+First, after the application of the *Passivkausativ*, the accusative (*den Teller*) can be replaced by a self-inflicting reflexive pronoun [@next b].
+This accusative pronoun (*mich*) is clearly a self-inflicting reflexive pronoun because it can be negated as *nicht nur mich* [@next c], and it can be syntactically stressed as *nur mich selbst* [@next d].

 ::: ex
 - Die Aushilfe wäscht den Teller. \
-  Ich lasse den Teller (van der Aushilfe) waschen.
+  Ich lasse den Teller (von der Aushilfe) waschen.
 - Ich lasse mich waschen.
 - Ich lasse nicht nur mich waschen.
 - Ich lasse nur mich selbst waschen.